 The self-designation of Forest Enets speakers is онɛй энчуу.
 The Enets ethnonym, by analogy with Nenets, was artificially introduced in the 1930s.
-It is used to describe the native speakers of both Enets languages (Forest and Tundra, or, alternatively, Bai and Madu), even though these groups do not have a common ethnic identity.
+It describes the native speakers of both Enets languages (Forest and Tundra, or Bai and Madu), even though these groups do not have a common ethnic identity.
 In the past, they also used such names, as Yenisei Samoyeds for native speakers of both Enets languages, as well as Karasin or Baishen Samoyeds for Forest Enets speakers.
+The autoglossonym of Forest Enets is онɛй база.

-Linguists estimate that there are no more than 30 people who master Forest Enets to varying degrees, which, in a certain sense, is an even more optimistic estimate than the Census results (since the Census did not differentiate between Forest Enets and Tudra Enets and there are up to 20 people who master Tundra Enets to some degree).
+Linguists estimate that there are no more than 30 people who master Forest Enets to varying degrees, which, in a certain sense, is an even more optimistic estimate than the Census results (since the Census did not differentiate between Forest Enets and Tundra Enets and there are up to 20 people who master Tundra Enets to some degree).
 However, it should be taken into account that there are only about 10 people who are fully proficient in Forest Enets (i.e. their proficiency is comparable to that of the previous generation of speakers).

 2.2.
-Age structure of native speakers
+Age Structure of Native Speakers

 2.3.
-Sociolinguistic characteristics
+Sociolinguistic Characteristics

 Speakers of Forest Enets live mainly in Potapovo and Dudinka of the Taimyr Municipal District, Krasnoyarsk Krai.
 Some of them spend a lot of time in the tundra in the vicinity of Potapovo.

-In recent years, a language nest was created in the Potapovo nursery school.
+In recent years, a language study group was created in the Potapovo nursery school.
 It allows children to discover their ethnic language, if only to a small extent.
 Nonetheless, the language remains a vital component of self-identification for many Forest Enets, and the use of it, even if it is just some words, is highly important.

-Vitality status: 1В — dormant.
+1В — dormant.

-Regular communication in Forest Enets ceased by the beginning of the 21 st century, when the parents of current native speakers passed away.
+Regular communication in Forest Enets ceased by the beginning of the 21st century when the parents of current native speakers passed away.
 Ever since then, its use in communication has been irregular, and the situations that would require it occur less and less often as the number of speakers continues to decrease.

 Regular transmission of language to children ceased by the 1970s.